Hope you are getting ready for this year's 'Trail' Friday 1 August until Monday 4 August

-- thank you to all the participants and especially to the hundreds of you who supported us over the weekend - you know who you are, you are the ones with sore feet!
+- thank you to all the participants and especially to the hundreds of you who supported us last year

 Remember to check out the 'Latest News' page for news about the 'Trail' and other art & craft events.